go-go-golems/prescribe/ttmp/2025/12/28/GENERATE-LLM-INFERENCE--llm-inference-streaming-and-parsing/reference/01-diary.md

 - Start at `internal/api/prdata_parse.go` and its tests.
 - Review `internal/api/api.go` for where parsing is applied and how failures are carried.

+## Step 4: Add stdio streaming mode (`prescribe generate --stream`)

+This step adds a “live” UX for `prescribe generate`: while the model is producing output, we stream partial completions and events to the terminal.
+This is the same plumbing we’ll later reuse for TUI streaming, but for now it’s purely stdio-driven.

+Implementation-wise, we follow Geppetto’s canonical pattern: create an `events.EventRouter`, attach a `middleware.NewWatermillSink` to the engine (`engine.WithSink`), register an `events.StepPrinterFunc` handler, and run `router.Run` in parallel with `engine.RunInference` using `errgroup`.

+**Commit (code):** N/A — implementation in progress

+### What I did
+- Added `api.Service.GenerateDescriptionStreaming(ctx, req, w)` which:
+  - streams events to `w` via `events.StepPrinterFunc`
+  - still returns a final `GenerateDescriptionResponse` (including parsed PR YAML fields)
+- Added `Controller.GenerateDescriptionStreaming(ctx, w)` to store the final raw and parsed results on `domain.PRData`.
+- Added CLI flag `prescribe generate --stream` to enable streaming (events to stderr), while keeping final output behavior unchanged.
+- Added a minimal unit test asserting streaming requires StepSettings (no provider configured).

+### Why
+- Streaming makes generation feel responsive and enables quick iteration on prompts without waiting for a full “silent” run.

+### What warrants a second pair of eyes
+- Decide whether the final “parsed PR summary” should be printed explicitly at the end of streaming mode (vs leaving that to future TUI integration).

+### Code review instructions
+- Start in `internal/api/api.go` (`GenerateDescriptionStreaming`).
+- Review `cmd/prescribe/cmds/generate.go` for the `--stream` switch.